za3k/short-programs/README.md

 ---
 Helper for za3k only.
 Summarizes budget categories typed in from my logbook

+caesar
+---
+Does or reverses a classic caesar cipher, in which each letter is shifted a set number of letters through the alphabet.

+Usage: `caesar cipher "QEB NRFZH YOLTK CLU GRJMP LSBO QEB IXWV ALD"`

 changed-files
 ---
 In Arch Linux, lists the config files which have been altered from the default.